nenning/OutlookCalendarSync/README.md

 ## Overview

-This tool automates two-way blocking of free/busy time between two Office 365 accounts in **classic** Outlook (Windows).
+This tool automates n-way blocking of free/busy time between all Office 365 accounts in **classic** Outlook (Windows).
 It creates "blocker" appointments to prevent double-bookings, cleaning up stale blockers and handling recurring meetings gracefully.

 It runs entirely on the desktop (no cloud dependencies), uses only Outlook COM interop, and supports:

+- N-way sync between all configured accounts
 - Hourly or one-off syncs
 - Custom sync windows via start date and duration
 - Dry-run mode